ptakopysk/mgrnalej/README.md

            ./hello.bin

-1. **max**: Read in the input, write out the largest number
+1. **max**: Read in the input, write out the largest number Read in input like that:

+       nějakej C kd

+   Run the program as:

+       ./max.bin < input.txt
 1. **kbest**: Write out the K largest ones
     * For small K, it is OK to use a solution in O(NK) with an array
     * For a potentially large K, this should be done with a HEAP